 The purpose of the Early Childhood Music Education Incentive Pilot Program is to assist selected school districts in implementing a standards-based comprehensive music education program for students in kindergarten through grade 2.
 In order for a school district to be eligible for participation in the pilot program, the superintendent must certify to the Commissioner of Education, in a format prescribed by the department, that each elementary school within the district has established a comprehensive music education program.
-Selected school districts shall annually receive \$150 per full-time equivalent student in kindergarten through grade 2 who is enrolled in a comprehensive music education program.
-The University of Florida's College of Education, in collaboration with Florida International University's School of Music, shall evaluate the effectiveness of the pilot program by measuring student academic performance and the success of the program.
+Selected school districts shall annually receive \$150 per full-time equivalent student in kindergarten through grade 2 who is enrolled in a comprehensive music education, in collaboration with Florida International University's School of Music, shall evaluate the effectiveness of the pilot program by measuring student academic performance and the success of the program.
 Statutory authority for the program expires June 30, 2022.